Mediterranean Fleet: From the 1700s

 During World War I responsibility for various areas in the Mediterranean was split between the Allies, operating under a French commander-in-chief, Admiral Augustin Boué de Lapeyrère.
 The British were responsible for Gibraltar, Malta, Egyptian coast, and the Aegean.
 Vice-Admiral Somerset Gough-Calthorpe was also responsible for coordinating other allied forces in Mediterranean.
 British forces were divided into the Gibraltar and Malta forces, the British Adriatic Squadron, the British Aegean Squadron, the Egypt Division and Red Sea and the Black Sea and Marmora Force.

 In 1915 the Allies sent a substantial invasion force of British, Indian, Australian, New Zealand, French and Newfoundland troops to attempt to open up the straits.
-In the Gallipoli campaign, Turkish troops trapped the Allies on the coasts of the Gallipoli peninsula.
-The Turks mined the straits to prevent Allied ships from penetrating them but, in minor actions two submarines, one British and one Australian, did succeed in penetrating the minefields.
-The British submarine sank an obsolete Turkish pre-dreadnought battleship off the Golden Horn of Istanbul.
+In the Gallipoli campaign, Ottoman troops trapped the Allies on the coasts of the Gallipoli peninsula.
+The Ottomans mined the straits to prevent Allied ships from penetrating them but, in minor actions two submarines, one British and one Australian, did succeed in penetrating the minefields.
+The British submarine HMS E11 sank the Ottoman pre-dreadnought battleship Barbaros Hayreddin off the Golden Horn on 8 August 1915.
 Sir Ian Hamilton's Mediterranean Expeditionary Force failed in its attempt to capture the Gallipoli peninsula, and the British cabinet ordered its withdrawal in December 1915, after eight months' fighting.
 Total deaths included 41,000 British and Irish, 15,000 French, and over 11,000 others, in comparison to over 86,000 Turkish.

 After the beginning of the Dardanelles campaign, the Eastern Mediterranean Squadron later known as the British Aegean Squadron was based at Mudros.
 It then alternated between Mudros on the island of Lemnos and Salonika from 1917 until it was dispersed in 1919.
 Thereafter there was a commodore stationed at Smyrna in 1919 to 1920.

 In August 1917 Vice-Admiral Somerset Gough-Calthorpe became Commander-in-Chief, commanding all British naval forces in the Mediterranean.

 A recently modernised became the flagship of the Commander-in-Chief and Second-in-Command, Mediterranean Fleet in 1926.